Home

 (1) Simple Aggregative Method:

-(2) Average of Price Relative Method (using arithmetic mean):
+(2) Average of Price Relative Method (using the arithmetic mean):

-Average of Price Relative Method (using geometric mean)
+Average of Price Relative Method (using the geometric mean):